tay3434/recursion-activity/README.md

 ## Steps:

-1. accept the assignment: M05-ACT02 on canvas
+1. clone this repo
 2. follow along with the recording in M05-ACT02 on canvas, complete the `countDownThenUp` as done in the video.
-2b. (optional: implement and write jUnit tests for the
+2. implement and write jUnit tests for the bunny ears method
-     bunny ears method)

 ## Handin instructions:

-1. while cd'd into the activity directory, commit your work by typing:
-`git commit -am "<some msg>"`
-   (some msg is a short description of the commit you come up with)
-2. do a: `git push origin main` by the due date.
+1. you will submit a screenshot on canvas of both your `CountDown` class and your junit test class